Guide

 The main inputs are loan amount, interest rate, repayment term, and payment frequency.

-A longer term spreads repayment across more payments.
-The tradeoff is often higher total interest.
+A longer term spreads repayment across more payments, which can lower the monthly amount.
+The tradeoff is often higher total interest because interest accrues for more months.

 What is total interest?